fu-sen/IchigoJam-BASIC/README.md

 例 ?"MJ GET www.openspc2.org/data/m/CLS.txt
 ```

-### English book
+### English books

-Juergen Pintaske has converted this reference to an English book.\
+Juergen Pintaske has converted this reference to English books.\
 You can now learn more about IchigoJam BASIC in English.

 - IchigoJam - My Reference (Kindle Edition)\